gmiwoj/Windows-Display-Orientation-Script/README.md

 - `... windows-display-orientation-script.ps1" 0 270` means first primary display, 90 degrees ccw to vertical
 - `... windows-display-orientation-script.ps1" 1 90`  means second display, 90 degrees cw to vertical inverted

+running script without arguments resets all displays to default landscape orientation

 ### notes :

 - doesn't need to be run as admin
-- running script without setting 2 required arguments resets all displays to default orientation
 - rotation can only be set to 4 available values (0, 90, 180, 270), any other value won't work.
 - can only rotate by 90 degrees in one go for some reason, can't go from 0 straight to 180, needs 2 steps.
 - can't set screen xy position in relation to other screens as possible with Display settings menu.